safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 distinct explicit keys, for example `customer-profile` and `admin-profile`.

-This also rejects divergent consumers such as a successful parent and a failed `network-only` child, or `server:false` and automatic consumers sharing one identity.
+This also rejects divergent consumers such as a successful parent and a failed `network-only` child, a timed-out consumer alongside a successful one, or `server:false` and automatic consumers sharing one identity.
 It preserves their final SSR markup by requiring separate keys instead of choosing one consumer state to hydrate.

 Never serialize a private fingerprint, a raw native request option, or a secret solely to resolve this collision.
 An explicit `key` always contributes to the